-One day, as I was telling the Red Riding Hood story to my friend’s young daughters, I realized I should not teach these small girls that a wood chopper would always be nearby to rescue them from wolves.
+One day, as I was telling the Red Riding Hood story to my friend’s young daughters, I realized I did not want to teach these young girls that a wood chopper, or someone else, would always be nearby to rescue them from wolves.
 So, I changed the story a bit…DH

 Not So Little Red Riding Hood

 Red Riding Hood woke one cool fall morning and thought it would be a good day to visit grandma in her cottage in the forest.

 “Why don’t you take her a basket of goodies?”
 Red’s mother suggested as she took freshly baked whole wheat bread from the oven.
 Wrapping a crusty loaf in a clean towel she placed it into a basket.
 Then she and Red picked some pears from a tree near the patio and placed them in the basket.
 After adding a block of low-fat farmer’s cheese, a jar of all-fruit jam and a small tub of “I Can’t Believe It’s Not Butter” Red was ready.

 “It might start raining before you get home,” Mother Ridinghood said.
 “You had better wear your raincoat.”

 Red finished tying the laces of her hiking shoes and slipped her arms in the red hooded coat her mother was holding.

 Skipping down the lane toward the forest, Red hummed a happy song.
 She was filled with the joy of being alive on such a beautiful day.
 Goodbye hot days of summer.
 Autumn’s colors will soon be on the trees…time for fairs and October fests.